Sapein/Scout/README.md

-# Nerris Bot
+# Scout Bot
-  Nerris is an Open Source Discord Bot written in Python 3, primarily for The Campfire Discord server.
+  Scout is an Open Source Discord Bot written in Python 3, primarily for The Campfire Discord server.
 This bot mainly performs certain actions -- such as NationStates verification and aims to be complete, but fast.

 ## Features